Canon R6 vs Fujifilm X-S10

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS R6 and Fujifilm X-S10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the Canon R6 and the X-S10 are recent models that are part of the current product line-up.
+Both the R6 and the X-S10 are recent models that are part of the current product line-up.
 Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Canon and Fujifilm.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the R6 and X-S10 can be found, respectively, in the Canon R6 Manual (free pdf) or the online Fujifilm X-S10 Manual.

 So how do things add up?
 Which of the two cameras – the Canon R6 or the Fujifilm X-S10 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.